exasol/data-science-examples/README.md

 # Data Science with Exasol
 This repository contains a collection of examples and tutorials for Data Science and Machine Learning with Exasol.
-In those examples and tutorials you learn how to prepare the data, build, train and deploy your model with and within Exasol.
+In those examples and tutorials you learn how to explore and prepare your data and build, train and deploy your model with and within Exasol.

 **Currently, this repository is under development and we will add more and more examples and tutorials in the future.**

 ## What's inside:

-* [Tutorials](tutorials/README.md): Tutorials show a complete workflow on a realistic use case and data.
+* [Tutorials](tutorials): Tutorials show a complete workflow on a realistic use case and data.
+* [Examples](examples): Examples only show how to integrate a specific technology, but not a whole data science workflow with it.

 ## Prerequisites: